 The European Union is moving to institute an emissions trading scheme that specifically penalizes business aviation -- and that's just one of several challenges.

 In the midst of unprecedented growth for business aviation on the Continent, the European Parliament has tossed a noxious stink bomb among business aircraft operators there.
 The source of the stench is the emissions trading scheme, or ETS, that the Parliament passed in July and which will go into effect in January 2012.
 Intended to offset aircraft engine emissions contributing to global warming -- principally carbon dioxide -- the ETS is pretty smelly in its own right, as it penalizes ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "European Ops: Get Ready to Cap and Trade".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "European Ops: Get Ready to Cap and Trade".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.